Ransom of John II of France: Background

 From his ascent to the throne in 1350 to the time of his capture in 1356, King John II's reign had been marked by tensions both within and outside of his kingdom.
-John's Valois claim on French territories was disputed by both Charles II of Navarre and Edward III of England.
+John's Valois claim on French territories was disputed by both King Charles II of Navarre and King Edward III of England.
 Vital provinces such as Normandy maintained a high level of autonomy from the crown and frequently threatened to disintegrate into private wars.
 Worse, many nobles had closer links to the English crown than to Paris.
 The Hundred Years' War that had begun nineteen years before was not a modern war of nations; as one scholar has put it, it was 'an intermittent struggle... a coalition war, with the English often supported by Burgundians and Gascons, and even a civil war, whose combatants looked back to a heritage that was partly shared.'

-The French defeat at Crécy under John's father, Philip VI of France, and the loss of Calais had increased the pressures on the Valois family to achieve military success.
+The French defeat at Crécy in 1346 under John's father, Philip VI of France, and the loss of Calais in 1347 had increased the pressures on the Valois family to achieve military success.
 John himself was an unlikely candidate for a warrior prince; his health was fragile and he engaged little in physical activity, seldom jousting or hunting.
 His interests ran more towards literature, and to the patronage of painters and musicians.
 Perhaps in response to his lack of martial prowess, John had created the Order of the Star.
 As with Edward III's creation of the Order of the Garter, John hoped to play on the concepts of knightly chivalry to bolster his prestige and authority.
 Having grown up amongst intrigue and treason, John governed in a secretive manner.
-His reliance upon a close circle of trusted advisers frequently alienated his nobles, who objected to what they perceived as arbitrary justice and the elevation of unworthy associates, such as Charles de la Cerda.
-The issues of friction within the French nobility, weaknesses in personal administration and chivalric ideals would play out in the ransom of King John.
+His reliance upon a close circle of trusted advisers frequently alienated his nobles, who objected to what they perceived as arbitrary justice and the elevation of unworthy associates, such as Constable Charles de la Cerda.
+The issues of friction within the French nobility, weaknesses in personal administration and chivalric ideals would play out in the ransom of King John II.